Be Patient. Order in process.

 The biggest advantage of laminated glass is that it doesn’t shatter to the ground when broken.
 Rather, the broken glass sticks to the plastic.
 The PVB also makes laminated glass much harder to break than regular annealed glass.
 Other benefits of laminated glass include soundproofing, UV radiation reduction, and the option to have the plastic portion in a clear or tinted finish.

-Laminated glass is ideal for commercial structures, as it protects the building from break-ins and hazardous sharp, broken glass.
+Laminated glass is ideal for commercial storefront windows, as it protects the building from break-ins and hazardous sharp, broken glass.
 It is also beneficial for areas that experience extreme weather, such as large hail, tornadoes, or hurricanes.
 It obviously isn’t strong enough to hold out against direct pressure from such elements, but it will be much safer to clean up.

 This type of window glazing is often used for skylights, automobile windshields, glass doors, glass railings, and glass floors.